 There are a handful of large scale problems that seem crucial to solve in the medium term.

 There aren’t machines incrementally moving towards solutions to those problems.

 So by default, unless something changes, I expect that those problems won’t be solved.

 There are people who dispute that AI risk is a category II problem, and they are accordingly more optimistic.
 I believe that Rohin Shah and Paul Christiano both think that there’s a pretty good chance that business-as-usual AI development will solve alignment as a matter of course, because alignment problems are on the critical path to making functioning AI.

-If I understand them correctly, they both think that there is a decent chance that their EA-focused alignment work won’t have been counterfactually relevant in retrospect, but it still seems like a good altruistic bet to lay groundwork for alignment research now.
+If I understand them correctly, they both think that there is a decent chance that their EA-focused alignment work will have been counterfactually irrelevant in retrospect, but it still seems like a good altruistic bet to lay groundwork for alignment research now.